joshua-stock/fl-official-statistics/README.md

 # Federated Learning for distributed databases

 This repository is divided into three main parts.
 These can be found in the top folders.
+Note that for the LTE simulations, the data set is private and only a dummy data set is included in this repository.

+### Medical insurance data

+Everything concerning the medical insurance data is stored here.
+This dataset is used to calculate charges a person has to pay and contains data as age, sex, BMI, smoker, number of children and region.
+* data: The medical insurance data
+* med_insurance.ipynb: Some general data processing steps and a centralised model for medical insurance charge prediction
+* med_insurance_federated.ipynb: The federated model for medical insurance charge prediction

 ### PM2.5 prediction for Beijing